alerner1/engineering-manager-proto-1/README.md

-4 -- fix formatting so all 10 divisions show at once DONE -- design errors should be first of radio buttons 2 -- change text from forecasted risk to design errors 3 -- make random number from 1-30 for forecasted risk -- fix division + and - button
+4 -- fix formatting so all 10 divisions show at once DONE -- design errors should be first of radio buttons DONE -- change text from forecasted risk to design errors DONE -- make random number from 1-30 for forecasted risk accidentally done? -- fix division + and - button

 SCREEN 2